bytespiller/sidplaywx/README.md

 # <img src="../assets/screenshots/composite_spwx_title.png?raw=true"/>

-The **sidplaywx** is a GUI player for Commodore 64 SID chip tunes aiming to provide a modern & comfortable SID tune playback experience on the PC.
+The **sidplaywx** is a GUI player for Commodore 64 SID chip tunes aiming to provide a feature-rich & intuitive SID tune playback experience on the PC.

 The current alpha version is fully usable, supporting QoL features like seeking, drag & drop, unicode paths, DPI awareness and much more.